treeman/jonashietala/posts/2015-08-03-installing_krita_on_slackware.markdown

 1. `removepkg calligra`
 2. Install some dependencies from [Slackbuilds][].
     ```
-    postgresql
     gsl
     libgexiv2
     libpqxx
     pstoedit
     ```
-    `postgresql` needs some additional setup, see the slackbuilds readme.
 3. Get Krita.
     The [original guide][install_krita] recommends building in `~/kde4` but I moved i to `/opt/kde4`.